epfl-ada/ada-2023-project-ndlmada/docs/index.md

     <option value="bar/path_bar_Science.html">Science</option>
 </select>

-<p style="text-align: center;font-size: 0.8em; font-style: italic"> Fig. 5 : The categories of the last three articles visited, grouped by target categories.
-Each line corresponds to a path, and its colour corresponds to the category visited by the path in N-1 a) People target: within the last links, all the categories are more or less used to reach the target.  b) History target: mainly comes from History articles or often closely related subjects such as Countries, Geography, People and Religion. c) Science target: almost all of the paths come from Science-related subjects.  d) Mathematics target: almost all of the paths come from Mathematics-related subjects.</p>
+<p style="text-align: center;font-size: 0.8em; font-style: italic"> Fig. 6 : Distribution of the N-3 articles leading to a target in people (change target in selection box).
+The count per step was normalised by the total number of articles in each category. </p>

+This distinction between People and non-People may be related to their sub-categories.
+In comparison to those of non-People that remain in the same genre as their respective categories, the sub-categories of People vary a lot.
+There are 20 sub-categories of People (Fig. 6).
+As we can observe, the biggest sub-categories (Historical figures) can be associated with History, the most represented last article’s category before the path ends in People.

 <iframe src="people_categories.html" width="100%" height="530px" frameborder="0" position="relative">Genre plot</iframe>
 <p style="text-align: center;font-size: 0.8em; font-style: italic"> Fig. X :</span> Pie chart of perfecntages blebleble</p>

 <iframe src="overall_categories_gender.html" width="100%" height="530px" frameborder="0" position="relative">Genre plot</iframe>
 <p style="text-align: center;font-size: 0.8em; font-style: italic"> Fig. X :</span> Pie chart of perfecntages blebleble</p>